Zyrose18/smart-talking-plant/README.md

 The whole thing runs on **CircuitPython**.

 - **Audio setup:** It plays 16-bit PCM WAV files (mono) loaded from `/sd/sounds/`.
 - **The Loop:** It doesn't just play random files.
-It loops through my coworkers in a fixed order (Steven -> Eybruh -> Minh -> Eddy, Josef, Umar, Zau) so everyone gets their turn to yell at me.
+It loops through my coworkers in a fixed order so everyone gets their turn to yell at me.
 - **Sensor Calibration:** Analog raw values are mapped to percentages.
 (Dry = roughly 52000, Wet = 25000).
 - **Hissing fix:** I2S amps tend to hiss when idle.
 To fix this, the code explicitly calls `i2s.stop()` and `mixer.deinit()` right after a sound finishes.
 Dead silent during pauses.